Super funds tap into UK opportunities to boost global growth

 “At this stage, we don’t see the trend expanding beyond a few very large funds who can afford to set up these offices,” Lowen said.

 Recent research by Morningstar found that establishing an offshore office has become a trend among larger profit-to-member funds.
-However, the research noted that while four large funds – AustralianSuper, ART, Aware, and Rest – have taken the plunge, only AustralianSuper has more than a handful of staff overseas.
+However, the research said that while four large funds – AustralianSuper, ART, Aware, and Rest – have taken the plunge, only AustralianSuper has more than a handful of staff overseas.

 Read more about: